-The Plaintiffs are asking the Court to find that Equity Residential's policy of charging a flat \$50 late fee to tenants on pre-existing leases is unlawful, and to require Equity Residential to return all late fees that the Woodland Park tenants paid under that policy.
+The Plaintiffs are asking the Court to find that Equity Residential's "5% or \$50" late fee provision is unlawful, and to require Equity Residential to return all late fees that its California tenants paid under that provision.
 Equity Residential will have an opportunity to try to reduce the amount that it must return by the amount of any "actual costs" it can prove it incurred as a result of Class Members' late payments of rent.
 Equity Residential cannot recover money from Class Members as a result of this lawsuit.